duquet/myllamacoderclone/LlamaCoder Clone Guide using ChatGPT o3-mini-high v9.md

 }
 ```

-_This section sets up client-side rendering and the basic page layout._

 ---

 ## 3. Adding the Input Field (12:03)

-**Detailed Transcript Summary:**

 - **Input Addition:** At 12:03, Hassan adds an input field for user prompts.
 - **Styling Details:** He demonstrates using Tailwind CSS classes for border, padding, and margin.